tyosgood/JTAPIcfamultiple/README.md

-# JTAPI Light Control
+# JTAPI Call Forward Multiple Lines

 ## Overview

 Proof of concept using JTAPI and an IP Phone Service to allow a user to easily forward multiple lines from their phone.

 The program reads the contents of a CSV file (extensionList.csv) with the extensions to be forwarded.
 The user then initiates the forward from an IP phone service on their phone - that service must be defined and subscribed on CUCM.
-The address for the service should be pointed to the address of the container running this code http://<IP>:<port>/cfaMultiple.
+The address for the service should be pointed to the address of the container running this code http://IP:port/cfaMultiple.
 By default the port is 4567.

 This functions independently of the CFwdALL button on the phone, but if the the primary line on the phone is in the list of extensions to be forwarded, pressing the CFwdALL softkey will cancel the forwarding only on the primary line.
 In this scenario, all the other lines in the list would stay forwarded, but there would be no visual indication on the phone.